cuba-platform/masquerade/README.md

 ## Overview

-Library provides an ability to create UI tests for the CUBA based applications.
+The library provides an ability to create UI tests for the CUBA based applications.
 It can help you to write better tests.

 It is based on: